alberti42/Keynote-Progress-Bar/README.md

  #### 5.1.3.
 Commands on individual slides overwriting global configurations<a id="configuration-syntax-overwrite"></a>

- The following list shows the commands that can be provided on individual slides, which overwrite the default behavior:
+ The following list shows the commands that can be provided on individual slides, which overwrite the global behavior:

  - `CompletedDotFillColor`, `UncompletedDotFillColor`, `CompletedDotStrokeColor`, `UncompletedDotStrokeColor`, `CompletedTextColor`, `UncompletedTextColor`, `BackgroundColor`.

+Overwriting the global behavior is useful for example when showing the progress bar on a slide with dark background; see [this example](#example-dark).

 ### 5.2.
 Detailed description of selected commands<a id="configuration-detailed"></a>